dlochrie/picsee/README.md

 ##Description
 Express-Compatible middleware that offers support for uploading photos, setting custom sizes, and storing them locally or remotely.

-_Coming Soon_: API also offers RESTful support for photo uploads, photo retrieval, and gallery management.
+API includes mechanism for cropping and resizing photos as well.

 ##Goals

 * Provide a RESTFul interface that allows for photos to be uploaded safely to your app
 * Be as lightweight as possible, so that you can use whatever ORM/DB/Store you want
 * Offer a way to easily set desired sizes for your photo uploads through the conf.
+* [[Soon]] Offer support for Amazon S3 Storage
-* Offer an API for managing your photos in a gallery, including sorting, and CRUD for photos in a gallery.
+* [[Soon]] Offer an API for managing your photos in a gallery, including sorting, and CRUD for photos in a gallery.
-* Hopefully offer support for Amazon S3 storage
-* Hopefully offer support for client-side image manipulation

 ##How it Works
 Picsee allows you to define _where_ and _how_ you want to save your photos.
 Using the GD library,